ThorDionysus/Handle-point-cloud-tree/README.md

 Each cluster's mean color is calculated, and the clusters are sorted based on this mean color.
 The sorted clusters are saved as separate PointCloud files.
 ### Usage
-1.Clone or download this repository to your local machine.
+1. Clone or download this repository to your local machine.
-2.Replace "file_path" in the code with the path to the point cloud file you want to process.
+2. Replace "file_path" in the code with the path to the point cloud file you want to process.
-3.Adjust the n_clusters variable in the K-Means section to set the desired number of clusters.
+3. Adjust the n_clusters variable in the K-Means section to set the desired number of clusters.
-4.Update the "flie_path" in the code to specify the path where you want to save the resulting point cloud files.
+4. Update the "flie_path" in the code to specify the path where you want to save the resulting point cloud files.
-5.Run the script.
+5. Run the script.
 ## Point Cloud Merging
 This Python script uses the Open3D library to merge multiple PLY format point clouds located in a specified input folder.
 The merged point cloud is then saved as a single PLY file in the desired output location.
 ### Code Explanation